suphrt/calculator/README.md

-# how to rename repositori?
+# how to rename repository?